 Accordingly OneCloud is responsible for the Security in the Cloud as OneCloud makes use of the AWS services described above.
-In this regard, OneCloud assumes responsibility and management of the guest operating system, including updates and security patches, and other associated application software as well as the AWS firewall.
+In this regard, OneCloud assumes responsibility and management of the guest operating system, including updates, security patches, and other associated application software as well as the AWS firewall.
 OneCloud is also responsible for deploying, configuring and maintaining security baselines within the available services through the proper use of encryption, security groups access assignments and permissions

 Technical data subject to modification and delivery subject to availability.
 Any liability that the data and illustrations are complete, actual or correct is excluded.
 Designations may be trademarks and/or copyrights of the respective company, the use of which by third parties for their own purposes may infringe the rights of such owner.